jlstiles/CATEvarianceJCI/README.md

 source(source_file)
 ```

-#Section 3.3 Well-specified TMLE Initial Estimates, Skewing.
+###Section 3.3 Well-specified TMLE Initial Estimates, Skewing.
-This simulation should not take morethan a few hours and can be done on a laptop.
+This simulation should not take more than a few hours and can be done on a laptop.
+Figures 2,3 and 4 are created via below.

 ```R
 case = "wells"
 # suggest to test time for B = 1 to gauge time for B=1000